Thuynh808/Ubuntu-AD-Integration/README.md

     Looks like our ticket has been issued for us!

-  **Step 2: Adding Domain Admin to sudoers List:**
+  - **Step 2: Adding Domain Admin to sudoers List:**
-  - To allow your domain admin to execute administrative commands, add the domain admin to the `sudoers` list.
+    To allow your domain admin to execute administrative commands, add the domain admin to the `sudoers` list.
-    - Edit the sudoers file using the `visudo` command.
+    Edit the sudoers file using the `visudo` command.
     ```bash
     sudo visudo
     ```
-    - Add the following line to the file, replacing `thuynh` with your domain admin username:
+    Add the following line to the file, replacing `thuynh` with your domain admin username:
     ```plaintext
     thuynh ALL=(ALL:ALL) ALL
     ```
-    - Save and exit the editor.\
+    Save and exit the editor.

-    - Here we've confirmed that (`thuynh@Streetrack.com`) has sudo priveleges.
+    Here we've confirmed that (`thuynh@Streetrack.com`) has sudo priveleges.

-  **Step 3: Log Out and Log In with Regular AD User:**
+  - **Step 3: Log Out and Log In with Regular AD User:**
-  - Log out from the current session with the domain admin account.
+    Log out from the current session with the domain admin account.
     ```bash
     exit
     ```
-  - Log in again using a different Active Directory user account to verify that general AD users can also authenticate and access the server.
+    Log in again using a different Active Directory user account to verify that general AD users can also authenticate and access the server.
     ```bash
     su - pcoulson@streetrack.com
     ```

     Excellent!
-We can call it for this section.

 </details>